davidblue90125/AceOfCodeReturns/README.md

 ## DEPLOYMENT
-Include instructions here on how to deploy your project.
-For your first project you will most likely be using GitHub Pages.
+### Creating Repository on GitHub

-#### Creating Repository on GitHub
+The repository was created on GitHub using the following method:
-- First make sure you are signed into [Github](https://github.com/) and go to the code institutes template, which can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
+- Go to the [home](https://github.com/dashboard) section on GitHub.
-- Then click on **use this template** and select **Create a new repository** from the drop-down.
-Enter the name for the repository and click **Create repository from template**.
+- Click on + in the top right corner and select new repository from the drop-down.
-- Once the repository was created, I clicked the green **gitpod** button to create a workspace in gitpod so that I could write the code for the site.
+- Enter a name for the repository and click Create repository.

-#### Deloying on Github
+### Deloying on Github
 The site was deployed to Github Pages using the following method:
 - Go to the Github repository.
 - Navigate to the 'settings' tab.